lastingParadox/ff-site/archive-to-markdown/md/ff2/18-cruisin-for-a-snoozin.md

 **Jelsafan0** _(08-Sep-18 03:27 PM)_

-> I’m fine.
+> I'm fine.
 And you?

 **Brakia** _(08-Sep-18 03:27 PM)_